 What advice would you give to a new entrepreneur?

 1. You must love your concept when others won’t.

 2. Possess a passion that most will perceive as insanity, as you will need it to get through the trying times (which are a right of passage).

 3. Hang in there.
 If it were easy, everyone would do it.

 5. Anything is possible.

-Thanks Megan for sharing your story!
+Thanks to Megan Gage for sharing her story!

 You’ll Also Love These Posts: